mvysny/vaadin-boot-example-gradle/README.md

 1. Download and install [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/)
 2. Make sure Docker is installed on your machine
 3. Run JetBrains Gateway, then click "Dev Containers"/"New Dev Container"
-4. Select Docker, Intellij IDEA, and use this git repository: `https://github.com/mvysny/vaadin-boot-example-gradle/`
+4. Select Docker, Intellij IDEA, and use this git repository: `https://github.com/mvysny/vaadin-boot-example-gradle`, the `master` branch, with automatic detection of devcontainer config file.
 5. Sit back and relax, this will take some time.
 6. Once IDEA opens, run the app by running the Main class
 7. Open your browser and point it towards [http://localhost:8080](http://localhost:8080)